-In addition to state requirements, Medicaid Waiver quality requirements are extensive and include
+In addition to state requirements, Medicaid Waiver quality requirements are extensive and include the following:

 - Health and safety of enrollees